whatsyourask/university/README.md

 This rep's for education
-The folders were separate repositories and in general for different program languages.
+The folders were separate repositories and mainly for different program languages.
+In general code in the folders is just repeating algorithms in other languages.